Tag: Small Museums and Galleries

 Atlantic County Historical Society and Risley Homestead are registered trade names of Atlantic County Historical Society.

-On a recent trip to New Haven, CT for the Yale versus Cornell game, I had enough time after the game to visit one of the University’s art museum’s that was located down the road from the stadium, the Yale University Art Museum.
+On trips to New Haven, CT in 2021 and 2025 for the Yale-Cornell game, I had enough time after the game to visit one of the University’s art museum’s that was located down the road from the stadium, the Yale University Art Museum.
 This four story museum displays the history of art from all over the world.
 It is by no means a small museum gallery and you will need more than one afternoon this very detailed museum.

 The Yale University Art Gallery at 1111 Chapel Street